ishwantsingh/Vizda-Data-Visualization/Design Document.md

 Provided below is the project outline:

-1. Understand the theory of the Mathematical equations and implement them using python.
+1. Understand the theory of the Mathematical equations and implement them using Python.
 2. Compute the specified Mathematical Equation based on the input provided using a YAML file.
 3. Write code to store the output in a meaningful manner to be later retrieved for visualization.
 4. Implemnt appropriate visualization/graphs for the computed equations.